-When importing products from other countries to the UK, what seems like a good deal before import duty may not be a good deal at all.
-An Import Duty Calculator can help you determine what the final cost to you will be after all import taxes have been paid so that you can decide whether or not you could get a better deal in the UK.
-However, there may be times when a product just isn’t available in the UK so you would want to know if it is an expense you can afford.
-With an easy to use UK Import Duty Calculator you can get a fairly precise total on what you will be paying in order to make that determination.
+There may be times when a product just isn’t available in the UK so you would want to know if it is an expense you can afford.
+An import duty calculator can help you determine what the final cost to you will be after all import taxes have been paid so that you can decide whether or not you could get a better deal in the UK, and get a fairly precise total on what you will be paying in order to make your decision.

 How Does a UK Import Duty Rates Calculator Work?

 Following this, you may be asked for a product description, the product category and the value of the product.
 Since shipping and insurance costs are also calculated into the final price, you should be asked for that information as well.
-After hitting a ‘Calculate’ button the screen will change and the results will tell you the total you paid with shipping and insurance.
+After hitting a ‘calculate’ button, the screen will change and the results will tell you the total you paid with shipping and insurance.
 The import tax calculator will also give you a figure for duty and VAT as well as the total taxes and the total cost on landing.

-As an example, say you found a Kindle e-Reader with Wi-Fi and a 8” Display for $79 USD (£51) with a shipping cost of £12 and insurance for £5.
-The total cost with shipping and insurance would total £68 but after import duty and VAT you find that the total is £81.60.
-Since the total price was less than £135 there is no import duty but VAT is £13.60.
+For example. let’s say that you found an Amazon Kindle for $79 USD (£51) with a shipping cost of £12 and insurance costs £5.
+The total cost with shipping and insurance would total £68 but after import duty and VAT, you find that the total is £81.60.
+Since the total price was less than £135 there is no import duty, but VAT is £13.60.
 The import duty doesn’t affect the price but the VAT does.